dmbarbour/wikilon/docs/ABCRT.md

 Do we want more than two stages?
 I think the benefit is marginal at that point.

+*Other Thoughts:* It might be that I'll only want to use a nursery for limited use cases, e.g. objects of up to some small maximum size (one or two cells, perhaps).
+This could simplify the compaction phase.

 ### Memory Allocation Algorithms and Structures

 With par-seq parallelism, I'll need a good multi-threaded allocator.
 TCMalloc is one promising option in this arena.
 However, a lot of algorithms, including TCMalloc, don't work nicely with the idea of splitting and recombining structures (arrays, etc.) or of fast slab-allocations in context of ABC update patterns.